strexx/looklive-server/README.md

 First load event: **11.98s**

 ### Conclusion
 The difference between the initial page load is 10 milliseconds after optimising.
+But you can see that the rendering and the painting is faster than before this change.